qxb3/WordleBot/README.md

 ```

 # TODOS
-1: Using custom images instead of emojis
+1: Using custom images instead of emojis<br>
-2: A leaderboard system
+2: A leaderboard system<br>
-3: Make it so you can only play each day
+3: Make it so you can only play each day<br>

 # Contributing
 Just make a pr, I'll merge them pretty quickly :)